hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 [[ref: holder]]'s credential in the [[ref: RevReg]].

-Once the [[ref: verifier]] gets the data in the `non_revoc_proof` data item from the presentation for the PoN-R being processed, plus the accumulator from appropriate [[ref: RevRegEntry]], the following steps are carried out to verify the PoN-R.
+Once the [[ref: verifier]] gets the data in the `non_revoc_proof` data item from the presentation for the NRP being processed, plus the accumulator from appropriate [[ref: RevRegEntry]], the following steps are carried out to verify the NRP.

 :::todo
-To Do: Outline the PoN-R verification calculation.
+To Do: Outline the NRP verification calculation.
 :::

 :::todo
-To Do: Is there a separate process to bind the PoN-R to the credential?
+To Do: Is there a separate process to bind the NRP to the credential?
 :::

 The verification code MUST surface to the [[ref: verifier]] if any part of the presentation, including any PoNR(s), fail cryptographic verification.
-The verification code MAY surface additional detail about what part of the presentation failed, such as which PoN-R failed verification (if any).
+The verification code MAY surface additional detail about what part of the presentation failed, such as which NRP failed verification (if any).

-The [[ref: verifier]] SHOULD evaluate the presentation to make sure that the [[ref: holder]] provided all requested PoN-Rs.
+The [[ref: verifier]] SHOULD evaluate the presentation to make sure that the [[ref: holder]] provided all requested NRPs.
 Notably, if any expected PoNRs are not received in the presentation, the [[ref: verifier]] SHOULD check to see if the given credential type is revocable.
-If not, it is acceptable that no PoN-R was received.
+If not, it is acceptable that no NRP was received.
 However, if the credential used in the generation of the proof is revocable, and the [[ref: holder]] did not provide the P0N-R, the verification code SHOULD surface to the [[ref: verifier]] that the presentation failed cryptographic verification.